sjdttt/tiles/README.md

   I have used No 2 self tapping fixing screws for attaching the lid and PCB.
 (5mm & 3 mm in length, starting with 3mm wherever possible!)

+  The PCB I have used is a double sided 4cm * 6cm board, which is easily found on ebay.
+(See photos on the www.sensistuff.com website.)

-  Also I have only printed these files on my ROBOX 3D printer, other printers may print sizes slightly differently depending on nozzle diameter etc.
+  I have only printed these files on my ROBOX 3D printer, other printers may print sizes slightly differently depending on nozzle diameter etc.

-  If you have problems let me know and we can discuss the best way to resolve them and hopefully improve this repository as a consequence.
+  If you have problems let me know and we can discuss the best way to resolve them and hopefully improve this repository too.

-  The files have been designed using the OPENScad design package and I have made them as parametric as possible.
-I need to tidy them a bit before any release ...... but if you really need them please ask!
+  The files have been designed using the OPENScad design package.
+I have made them as parametric as possible.
+I do need to tidy them a bit before any release ...... but if you really need them please ask!